LorenzoScebba/emojiperanto/README.md

 -  Add your name to the CONTRIBUTORS.md file
 -  Create a pull request
 -  If your emoji and description is dumb and stupid enough, it will be merged
--  Eventually it will be deployed to https://emojiperanto.win
+-  Eventually it will be deployed